Packers in the Pro Football Hall of Fame

 Executive Vice President and General Manager (1992-2000)

 Orchestrated one of the most remarkable rebuilding efforts in NFL history following a Packers drought of 24 years.
 Under his leadership from 1992-2000, the Packers were tied for the second-best regular-season record in the NFL (92-52, .639), while recording seven consecutive winning seasons (1992-98) and six straight playoff appearances (1993-98).
 Made three key transactions early in his time in Green Bay: hiring Mike Holmgren as head coach, trading for quarterback Brett Favre and signing defensive end Reggie White.
 The moves helped the Packers win three consecutive NFC Central Division championships (1995-97) and back-to-back NFC titles (1996-97).
-From 1992-2000, the Packers were 65-12 (.844) at Lambeau Field during the regular season and playoffs, the best home record in the NFL over that time span.
+From 1992-2000, the Packers were 65-12 (.844) at Lambeau Field during the regular season and playoffs, the best home record in the NFL over that span.
 Began his NFL career as a scout for the Oakland Raiders in 1963 and spent 23 seasons with the franchise over three separate tenures as the Raiders posted winning records in all but six of those years.
-In 1975, hired by the expansion Tampa Bay Buccaneers as general manager.
+In 1975, was hired by the expansion Tampa Bay Buccaneers as general manager.
 Born Dec.
-30, 1938 in New Freedom, Pa.
+30, 1938, in New Freedom, Pa.

 2016 - Brett Favre

-The ultimate ironman among NFL quarterbacks.
+The ultimate iron man among NFL quarterbacks.
 All-time record-breaker.
 The savior, so to speak, of a franchise that had been mired in a nearly 25-year funk.
 Favre was all of the above during a career that might have been unmatched in Packers history.
-He started a remarkable 253 straight games before moving on to the New York Jets (2008) and Minnesota Vikings (2009-10), where he extended his NFL record for quarterbacks to 298 games.
+Started a remarkable 253 straight games before moving on to the N.Y.
+Jets (2008) and Minnesota Vikings (2009-10), where he extended his NFL record for quarterbacks to 298 games.
 When he retired, he held the all-time league record for almost every major passing category, including attempts, completions, yards and touchdowns.
 Acquired in a trade after spending his rookie year with Atlanta (1991), Favre joined the Packers at a time when they had made only two postseason appearances in 24 years.
 In his 16 years as a starter, Green Bay made the playoffs 11 times, highlighted by a victory in Super Bowl XXXI.
 Born Oct.
 10, 1969, in Gulfport, Miss.

 2018 - Jerry Kramer